 The Department of Education makes rules that schools have to follow when someone on campus says that they have been sexually assaulted or raped.
 Campus rape allegations can trigger a strong reaction from the Department of Education.

 We have successfully represented students who have been accused of sexual assault on campus.
 By diligently investigating the facts and navigating the University procedures, you can take dramatic steps to protect your future and your good name.
 Our founding attorney, Matt Kaiser, has taught other lawyers how to help students who are accused of sexual assault on campus.
-You can see some information from that class at this link.

 If you have been accused of sexual assault on campus, you may also want to see some of the advocacy organizations that are doing work in this area.